-You can invest your full ISA allowance, currently £11,520, in a stocks and shares ISA each tax year.
-Alternatively, you can invest £5,760 in a stocks and shares ISA and save the remaining £5,760 in a cash ISA.
+You can invest your full ISA allowance, currently £15,240 in a stocks and shares ISA each tax year.
+Alternatively, you can now invest up to £15,240 in a cash ISA, or £15,240 in a combination of both.

 Switching is when you change your fund choice.
 You can make a switch at any time and this service is currently free of charge.
 You can switch online if you’re registered with My Account.
 If you decide to switch into a unit class with an initial charge, the initial charge may be taken.